New Delhi. Updated on : Friday, 10 July 2026

 -

-Maturity: The account matures after 21 years or upon the girl’s marriage after age 18.
+Maturity Timeline: The account matures exactly 21 years from the date of opening, or alternatively, upon the girl’s marriage after attaining the age of 18.

 3. Lakhpati Didi & Drone Didi Scheme

-A standout initiative in the 2026 Union Budget, this scheme targets the financial independence of women in rural Self-Help Groups (SHGs).
+A standout feature of the 2026 Union Budget, this synchronized dual initiative targets the financial self-reliance of women working within rural Self-Help Groups (SHGs).

 -

-Lakhpati Didi: The goal has been expanded to empower 3 crore women to earn an annual income of at least ₹1 lakh through skill training and market linkages.
+Lakhpati Didi: The national target has been expanded to empower 3 crore women to earn a sustainable annual net income of at least ₹1 lakh through targeted skill training and market linkages.

 -

-Drone Didi: This sub-scheme trains 15,000 SHG members as drone pilots for agricultural purposes, such as crop monitoring and fertilizer spraying, integrating technology into rural livelihoods.
+Drone Didi: This high-tech sub-scheme trains 15,000 SHG members as certified drone pilots for agricultural functions like crop monitoring and precise fertilizer spraying, embedding modern technology into rural livelihoods.

 4. Mahila Samman Savings Certificate (MSSC)

-Introduced as a short-term savings tool, this scheme offers a reliable alternative to bank fixed deposits with better returns.
+Designed as a secure, short-term savings instrument for women, this certificate offers an excellent alternative to traditional bank fixed deposits.

 -

-Fixed Interest: Offers a guaranteed 7.5% interest rate for a 2-year tenure.
+Guaranteed Return: Offers a fixed, guaranteed 7.5% interest rate for a strict 2-year investment tenure.

 -

-Flexibility: Women can deposit up to ₹2 lakh.
-After one year, they are eligible for a partial withdrawal of up to 40% of the balance to meet emergency needs.
+Deposit & Withdrawal Flexibility: Women can deposit an aggregate amount of up to ₹2 lakh.
+After completing one year, account holders are eligible for a partial withdrawal of up to 40% of the total balance to manage unexpected personal emergencies.

 5. Pradhan Mantri Ujjwala Yojana (PMUY)